incusdata/.github/profile/README.md

 We are happy to share our work with everyone - not just the delegates who come on our courses.

-If you find something here useful, please follow us on GitHub.
+If you find something here useful, please **follow us on GitHub**.

 And if you have questions, comments or pick up an error, please submit a pull request.
 We appreciate your participation.

 [gp-incusdata]:
     https://incusdata.github.io